WATCH THE VIDEO

-The last few decades have seen phenomenal advances in ammunition design, testing, and production.
-This has resulted in an abundance of good quality self defense ammunition in all the major calibers.
-While this is a good thing overall, the incredible number of choices available can make choosing a self defense load challenging and overwhelming at times.
-That being said, there are a couple different types of 9mm self defense ammo that consistently rise above the competition.
+The last few decades have seen phenomenal advances in ammunition design, testing and production.
+This has resulted in an abundance of high-quality self-defense ammunition in all the major calibers.
+While this is a good thing overall, the incredible number of choices available can make choosing a self-defense load challenging and overwhelming at times.
+That being said, there are a couple different types of 9mm self-defense ammo that consistently rise above the competition.

-The solid copper bullets produced by Barnes are some of the most effective bullets for hunting large, tough species of big game because they can be relied upon for deep penetration and consistent expansion with virtually 100% weight retention.
-These same characteristics are what make the Barnes TAC-XPD bullets such a great choice for 9mm self defense ammo.
-At 115gr, these bullets are on the light side for most 9mm self defense bullets.
-They're also loaded for slightly lower velocities than comparable 115gr 9mm loads, which makes for mild recoil.
+The solid copper bullets produced by Barnes are some of the most effective 9mm rounds for hunting large, tough species of big game because they can be relied upon for deep penetration and consistent expansion with virtually 100-percent weight retention.
+These same characteristics are what make the Barnes TAC-XPD bullets such a great choice for 9mm self-defense ammo.
+At 115-grain, these bullets are on the light side for most 9mm self-defense bullets.
+They're also loaded for slightly lower velocities than comparable 115-grain 9mm loads, which makes for mild recoil.

-While that's great for shooters with compact and full sized handguns, this may not be the best 9mm self defense ammo for use in pocket pistols or sub-compact handguns with barrels shorter than 3.5″.
+While that's great for shooters with compact and full-sized handguns, this may not be the best 9mm self-defense ammo for use in pocket pistols or sub-compact handguns with barrels shorter than 3.5 inches.

-The proof is in the pudding: regardless of whether you use a full size or short barreled 9mm handgun, if you want reliable deep penetration, good bullet expansion, and high weight retention, then it's really tough to go wrong with the 124gr Federal HST.
+The proof is in the pudding: regardless of whether you use a full size or short-barreled 9mm handgun, if you want reliable deep penetration, good bullet expansion and high weight retention, then it's really tough to go wrong with the 124-grain Federal HST.

 Hornady also produces a "Lite" version of the Critical Defense for those who are extremely recoil shy, and a similar "Critical Duty" lineup of ammunition designed for those shooting full-sized handguns who need even better barrier-penetrating capability (like law enforcement officers).

 The Winchester PDX1 Defender is another bonded bullet like the Speer Gold Dot.
 Similar to the Gold Dot, it also performs very well under a variety of demanding conditions.
 In fact, the FBI was so impressed with the overall performance of the bullet that the Bureau adopted the PDX1 Defender as its primary handgun ammunition.
-Featuring good penetration, weight retention, and expansion, the PDX1 Defender is another really good 9mm self defense ammo choice, particularly for those carrying medium to large sized handguns.
+Featuring good penetration, weight retention and expansion, the PDX1 Defender is another really good choice for 9mm self-defense rounds, particularly for those carrying medium to large-sized handguns.

-Pick a couple of the best 9mm self defense ammo loads and shoot several hundred rounds of each in the handgun you plan on using for defense to test their accuracy and reliability in your particular handgun.
+Pick a couple of the best 9mm ammo loads and shoot several hundred rounds of each in the handgun you plan on using for defense to test their accuracy and reliability in your particular handgun.
 Different firearms often prefer different loads and the only way to know for sure is to spend some serious time at the range and determine what your handgun shoots well.
-If the time ever comes that you need to use your handgun in self defense, you don't want that to be the first time you've shot your handgun with the self defense ammunition you're carrying.
+If the time ever comes that you need to use your handgun in self-defense, you don't want that to be the first time you've shot your handgun with the self-defense ammunition you're carrying.